-Currently I live in East Harlem, living the dream and doing what I most enjoy: teaching students the skills they need to do their best in school and in life, enjoying time with my wife and son, riding my motorcycle, and, of course, studying.
+Currently I live in East Harlem, living the dream and doing what I most enjoy: teaching students the skills to do their best in school and in life, enjoying time with my wife and son, riding my motorcycle, and, of course, studying.
 It all seems a culmination of interests I’ve had since I was young.

 “The joy that comes when frustration turns to comprehension, when failure turns to success.”

 Through all of these experiences I always found time to tutor students.
 I love learning, so I have been able to succeed academically while truly enjoying myself at school.
 But I also love helping other students with their schoolwork, especially those who struggle at challenging NYC schools.
 Few things make me as happy as helping someone wrap their head around an idea and then using it to gain insight, to write a paper, to answer a question, to do well on a test.